-OPPOSITION TO SEXUAL AND GENDER-BASED MISCONDUCT AND INTERPERSONAL VIOLENCE gender-based harassment, sexual assault, interpersonal violence, dating violence, stalking, sexual exploitation, complicity, and retaliation.
+Stonehill College (the "College") is committed to maintaining a respectful, professional, and nondiscriminatory academic, living, and working environment that emphasizes the dignity and worth of all students, faculty, staff, and visitors.
+This includes having an environment free from sexual and gender-based harassment, sexual assault, interpersonal violence, dating violence, stalking, sexual exploitation, complicity, and retaliation.
 The College prohibits such conduct and will take prompt and equitable action to eliminate it, prevent its recurrence, and remedy its effects.
-Students found responsible for violating this policy will face sanctions, up to and including dismissal from the College.
+Students found responsible for violating this Policy will face sanctions, up to and including dismissal from the College.